scala/scala-lang/blog/_posts/2021-04-08-scala-3-in-sbt.md

 Here the classpath of the `main` application contains the Scala 3 compiled classes of the `middle` module which itself depends on the Scala 2.13 classes of the `core` module.

 Such a thing is possible as long as all modules depend on the same binary artifacts of their library dependencies.
-Having `x_2.13` and `x_3` under the same classpath is fraught with problems and it won't be permitted by sbt resolvers.
+Having `foo_2.13` and `foo_3`, for some library foo, under the same classpath is fraught with problems and it won't be permitted by sbt resolvers.

 This example shows that it is possible to migrate a big Scala application one module at a time, while running the tests continuously to progress confidently.